wuguo5982/CICD_Pipeline-MLOps/README.md

 - Install and configure **Docker** on the EC2 instance
 - Register EC2 as a **self-hosted GitHub Actions runner**
 - Secure the instance and configure access to **ECR & S3 (optional)**
-- Trigger automated deployment via GitHub Actions upon code push or PR
+- Trigger automated deployment via GitHub Actions upon code push

 ---